 You must complete a copy of the new patient forms before your first appointment.

 Traditional Chinese Medicine has been used in China for thousands of years as the primary intervention for disease.
 When you are suffering from allergies, an unexpected illness or injury, or chronic pain we can provide you with the care you need.

 You can be assured – we have a commitment to excellence when it comes to the level of care we provide

-If you are an NAET Patient please print and sign the informed consent to treatment and read the instructions to the new patient (you do not need to print the instructions).
+If you are an NAET Patient please print and sign the informed consent to treatment and read the instructions to the new patient.
+You should bring this paperwork to your first appointment (you do not need to print the instructions).

 You should also read a copy of Say Goodbye to Illness by Devi Nambudripad before your first treatment.
 You can borrow a copy from your local library or buy one here.